 Go to the series page to see all currently available cantos and follow Dan and Verge’s journey.

-If you’re enjoying the series or have ideas for future installments, please let me know if the comments below!
+If you’re enjoying the series, or have ideas for future installments, please let me know in the comments below!